 - 11.7 The government is committed to promoting healthier communities.
-Their research highlights the need for local authorities to manage the proliferation of fast food outlets as a means of combating the known adverse impact on community health. - 11.8 The local authorities of South Ribble, Chorley and Preston are jointly working to produce a Supplementary Planning Document (SPD) on Access to Healthy Food.
-This will complement the Core Strategy and expand upon its Policy 23.
-Its primary aim will be to address the lack of access to healthy food choices and reduce the concentration of fast food takeaways in some locations.
+Their research highlights the need for local authorities to manage the proliferation of fast food outlets as a means of combating the known adverse impact on community health. - 11.8 The local authorities of South Ribble, Chorley and Preston are jointly working to have jointly produced a Supplementary Planning Document (SPD) on Access to Healthy Food.
+This is currently under review and will complement the Core Strategy and expand upon its Policy 23.
+Its primary aim will beis to address the lack of access to healthy food choices and reduce the concentration of fast food takeaways in some locations.